 - 1. The Emergency Operations Center (EOC) communicated to the CDC that there is an installation evacuation.
-The EOC will tell the CDC personnel what area of the installation has been designated as the safe haven at the time of this communication. - 2.
-The CDC employee receiving the EOC message immediately relays the message to the CDC Managers on duty. - 3.
-The CDC Managers relay to all personnel to include caregivers that the CDC is in the emergency base evacuation process.
+The EOC will tell the CDC personnel what area of the installation has been designated as the safe haven at the time of this communication.
+The standard safe haven is the station theater for CYP. - 2.
+The CDC employee receiving the EOC message immediately relays the message to the CDC Managers on duty, CYPA, and Family Care Branch Manager. - The CDC Managers relay to all personnel to include caregivers that the CDC is in the emergency base evacuation process.
 A manager will be posted at the entrance of Building 4629, 4298, and 4859 until evacuation is complete.
-ID checks will be performed. - 4.
+ID checks will be performed.
+CYPA will be responsible for any Blackboard Connect messages to notify patrons of any information pertaining to the situation. - 4.
 All caregivers and support staff are essential personnel and will remain on duty until instructed by a manager.
 Caregivers and support personnel will immediately begin to prepare the children for evacuation.
 Seasonal items such as coats/jackets should be put on the children.
 Diaper bags for infants should be packed and ready to go.
 Caregivers will take the sign-in roster and maintain that sheet throughout the process.
 An accurate count of the children is required at all times. - 5.
-Bus transportation (eleven) and augmented staff (minimum 40) will arrive at the main parking lot of building 4298(two of which will go to building 4859's main parking lot).
+Bus transportation will be coordinated through logistics and augmented staff, arranged through station, will arrive at the main parking lot of building 4298.
+Transportation will be dispatched from there to other buildings that need assistance.
 The doors between buildings 4298 and 4629 will be unlocked and monitored for quick entry and exit by children and staff. - 6.
 All caregivers, and support personnel will go to the designated safe haven.
-The safe haven is established by the EOC.
+The safe haven is established by the EOC and is normally the station theater for CYP.
 The CDC Managers will assemble all caregivers and children in one location at the safe haven and take attendance.
 The CDC Flag will be posted in an area that is visible for personnel and parents to see.
 This will mark the assembly spot at the safe haven for CDC personnel.
 The caregivers will have all parents sign out each child by signing the prepared attendance roster.
 A child not signed out by an authorized patron is still in the custody of the CDC.
 Each caregiver will turn in their classroom roster to the appropriate center manager after all of their assigned children have departed.
-The CDC Managers will ensure they have all the classroom attendance rosters before they depart the safe haven. - 7.
-If there are still children under the care of the CDC when the "all clear" has been given by the EOC, the remaining children and staff will be transported back to the CDC.
+The CDC Managers will ensure they have all the classroom attendance rosters before they depart the safe haven.

+7. If there are still children under the care of the CDC when the "all clear" has been given by the EOC, the remaining children and staff will be transported back to the CDC.